 The Indian market simply by virtue of coming late to the party had skipped through the perils, cost, and complexity of integration, and benefited with full-bodied unified products that were far more cost-effective and simple.

 However, India faced its own set of challenges, as EMR remained largely the stepson, with companies gravitating towards appointment booking, SMS reminders, and prescription writing.
-Very few Clinicians would ask for more, it was akin to having a baby without the 9-month labor.
-Patients receiving SMS reminders for their appointments were left visibly impressed, putting the Clinic in good light, the Physician could continue writing prescriptions by hand, the only thing that had changed here was the skillset of the receptionist who was now making appointments on a computer rather than the register.
-Some Physicians went a step further and even started recording their prescriptions on a software, which produced smart printouts, way better than the (bit difficult to read) handwritten notes.
+Very few Clinicians would ask for more; it was akin to having a baby without the 9-month labour.
+Patients receiving SMS reminders for their appointments were left visibly impressed, putting the Clinic in good light, and the Physician could continue writing prescriptions by hand.
+The only thing that had changed here was the skillset of the receptionist who was now making appointments on a computer rather than the register.
+Some Physicians went a step further and even started recording their prescriptions on software, which produced smart printouts, way better than the (bit difficult to read) handwritten notes.

 This was a good start in the right direction.
 However, more complex products that offered the complete suite were left to adapt and move their marketing budgets from marketing to re-educating and creating awareness – that prescription writing in isolation without a context of the Patient’s past medical history, allergies, active problems, family history, was a mirage in the making.
 By putting an effort into recording information in software, you were digitizing patient data, but because the software was so basic and limited, it became a data entry tool, that gave nothing back in return.
 The early adopters in the medical community got burnt, over and over again.
 They were putting in a herculean effort towards the adoption of poorly designed, sub-standard products to record every component of a patient’s encounter, only to get nothing of value back when it came to medical summaries and follow-ups.
 This led to the onset of a new problem.